shariati/setupmymac/README.md

 * [Node.js] and [NPM], for running apps and installing JavaScript packages
 * [Yarn] for managing JavaScript packages
 * [Rbenv] for managing versions of Ruby
+* [Yeoman] Scaffolding tool for modern webapps
+* [Live-Server] Little development server with live reload capability
+* [Begoo] Something with style in terminal

 [ImageMagick]: http://www.imagemagick.org/